8. Funding and Tuition Scholarships

 8.3- Teaching Fellowships

-Teaching fellows must follow the Fordham college deans' instructional policies as outlined in the Undergraduate Faculty Handbook.
+Teaching fellows must follow the Fordham college deans' instructional policies outlined in the Undergraduate Faculty Handbook.

 8.4- Teaching Associates

-Eligible matriculated students in the Graduate School of Arts and Sciences may serve as teaching associates, but under no circumstances may matriculated GSAS students serve as adjunct instructors.
-Teaching associates are not considered employees of the University and their assignment is part of disciplinary and professional training.
+Please note that eligible matriculated students in the Graduate School of Arts and Sciences may serve as teaching associates, but under no circumstances may matriculated GSAS students serve as adjunct instructors.

 8.5- Tuition Scholarships

 Tuition scholarships are a part of most financial aid awards and are awarded on a per-credit basis.
-In addition, full- or partial-tuition scholarships may be offered to qualified students in select programs or to match the aid from research grants of faculty members.
-These scholarships are considered to be GSAS financial aid, and students must meet the eligibility requirements previously described, including full time student status.
+Full- or partial-tuition scholarships may also be offered to qualified students in select programs or to match the aid from research grants of faculty members.
+These scholarships are considered to be GSAS financial aid, and students must meet the eligibility requirements previously described, including full-time student status.

 Tuition scholarships can only be applied toward coursework that meets degree requirements.
-They cannot be used to audit courses, take undergraduate courses that do not fulfill a language requirement, take a course that is a condition of admission or for personal enrichment.
-Charges associated with 0-credit courses (e.g., graduate-level Language for Reading courses) will be covered by the tuition scholarship, but will reduce the number of credits that may be taken in a given academic year.
+They cannot be used to audit courses, to take undergraduate courses that do not fulfill a language requirement, to take a course that is a condition of admission, or for personal enrichment.
+Charges associated with 0-credit registrations will be covered by the tuition scholarship, but will reduce the number of credits that may be applied in a given academic year.

-Students who receive any form of tuition scholarship must register by the deadlines posted in registration materials or they may forfeit their tuition scholarship.
+Students who receive any form of tuition scholarship must register by the deadlines posted in registration materials, or they risk forfeiting their tuition scholarship.
 Additionally, students who register late are charged a late registration fee.

 Any billing problems associated with tuition scholarships must be brought immediately to the attention of the dean's office (adgsas@fordham.edu).